-Georgia attorney William J. Smith represents clients in employment law, personal injury law, business/commercial law, and real estate law.
+Georgia attorney William J. Smith represents clients in matters involving employment law, business/commercial law, and personal injury law.
 William also represents victims of civil rights violations, including individuals who have been victims of excessive force by law enforcement.

 William has obtained numerous settlements and judgments for his clients and has successfully litigated cases in state and federal trial courts throughout the State, in Georgia appellate courts, and in the Eleventh Circuit Court of Appeals.
 For example, in 2016, William successfully represented a homeowner in the Georgia Court of Appeals and obtained a reversal of the trial court's order dismissing the homeowner's claim for wrongful foreclosure and for violation of Georgia's RICO statute.
 See Mbigi v.
 Wells Fargo Home Mortg., 336 Ga.
 App.
 316 (2016).
 The Georgia Real Property Law Institute described that case as a case that "everyone will know by one name."

 William received his Juris Doctor from Mercer University's Walter F. George School of Law.
 William also received a Master of Business Administration from Mercer University's Stetson School of Business.